Camouflage (novel): Themes

+Reception

 Awards

-Camouflage was granted the James Tiptree, Jr. Award, a $1000 prize for "gender-bending fiction," in 2004.
+Camouflage was granted the science fiction ("sf") James Tiptree, Jr. Award, a $1000 prize for "gender-bending fiction," in 2004.
 One juror, Ursula K. Le Guin, wrote in her decision, "An ageless, sexless entity who can take any form is at first indifferent to gender; as it grows more human, the choice becomes more important to it; it ends up a woman by preference.
 If gender isn't the central concern of this novel, it's near the center, and the handling of it is skillful, subtle, and finely unpredictable."
 Another juror, Cecilia Tan, wrote, "Haldeman is a Hemingway scholar, and it shows in the elegance of his minimalist prose in this thought-provoking book.
 In the best tradition of 'hard' sf, Haldeman mixes scientific speculation with purely human 'what if?' in wondering what would happen if a shape-shifting alien predator became, essentially, human?
 This book explores the human condition as thoroughly as any literary work, with understanding of gender at the crux of that understanding.
 For me it was one of the best science fiction books I have read in years."

 The novel also earned the Nebula Award for Best Novel in 2005.